RneeJ/Domoticz-Marstek/README.md

 # Domoticz-Marstek
 Connecting Marstek Venus 5.12Kwh V2 (home battery) over Modbus to Domoticz (home automation system) using PUSR-DR134.(fixed LAN, not Wifi)

-<i><b>WARNING</b> : when using this solution you maybe lose the connection to the Marstek cloud database, no data of useage will be shown in the app.
+<i><b>WARNING</b> : when using this solution you maybe lose the connection/updating of usage etc to the Marstek cloud database, no data of useage will be shown in the app.
 But even if no data is stored you can still use the app to control the battery.</i>

 Forget a dedicated plugin, forget Node-Red, forget programming ; <b>this is an easy to setup solution.</b>